community-data-practices/community-data-practices.github.io/index.md

 If you are interested in attending, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeVRpt8es1aMK1g-35oEyhBcJ3WHsEnPgtY0-8gL7hau0u1Jw/viewform?usp=header) to help us prepare.

-For more details, you can read our full [workshop proposal](assets/COMPASS_25_Community_Data_Workshop_Proposal.pdf).
+For more details, you can read our full [workshop proposal](assets/COMPASS_25__Workshop_Proposal.pdf).

 ## Workshop Schedule

-The workshop will be held hybrid, in-person in Toronto and online on Zoom.
+The workshop is scheduled on **July 23rd (Wednesday) from 2:00 PM to 5:00 PM**.
+It will be held hybrid, in-person in Toronto and online on Zoom.
 Please refer to the COMPASS 2025 website for details on the in-person location.

 All times are Eastern Time (ET).